Felyp-Henrique/icecast2-docker/README.md

 Flexible image Docker to create server Icecast2

 # Instalation and configuration
 Below follows all way to config the server using the Docker image.
-It's separated for three section: first **Normal run**, where show the load of image and execution with some environment variables of configuration; second, **Service run** and for last the **Table of environment variable**.
+It's separated for three section: first **Normal run**, where show the load of image and execution with some environment variables of configuration.
+Second **Service run**, show the example of Docker Compose and for last the **Table of environment variable**.

 ## Normal run
 Run this sequence of code in your command line: